SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 TS=
 (
-  ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" OR "promot*" OR "enforc*" OR "monitor*"
+  ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" )
-  )
   NEAR/15
       (